SEARCCH Hub

 I found a dataset in the Hub, but the data is wrong, malformed, or mislabeled.
 How do I get help or submit feedback?

-First contact the author and try to work out any issues or misunderstandings.
+It is always best to first contact the author and try to work out any issues or misunderstandings.
 Use the SEARCCH entry to identify the dataset’s owner/author, and contact the owner directly for support.
 If you still have issues with the dataset after reaching out for support, you can try asking a question using the review feature.
 Be sure to leave your contact information so folks can reach out to you.

 You can also share your experience using the data by leaving a review of the artifact in the hub.
 Please try to be constructive in your comments.
 E.g., if you found a way to fix broken labeling and were then able to use the dataset, share how to do that.
 We also encourage sharing positive experiences.